 Have you ever wanted to use a Cricut machine to cut vinyl but didn’t know where to begin?
 The excellent news is that it’s fun and pretty straightforward!
 Furthermore, Cricut isn’t only for crafters; everyone can use it!
-That said, now that we are in 2022, let’s take a look to cut vinyl with your new Cricut machine.
+Now that we are in 2023, let’s take a look at cutting vinyl with your new Cricut machine.

 To use the Cricut to cut vinyl, you will need to know what sort of vinyl you want to use for the project and what material or surface it will be applied to.
 To mention a few more basics, you’ll also need to have the design in mind and understand how Design Space works to begin the process.

 One of the limitless things I love about Cricut is that you can embellish the most simple objects and take them to the next level.
 Furthermore, if you are a beginner, this guide is just for you!
 That said, let’s have a look at how to cut vinyl with your Cricut machine and achieve great results every time by first understanding what the material is.

 Understanding the material used in any crafting project is a general rule of thumb.
 Nobody wants to complete a project with it falling apart halfway through; that’s why it is imperative to know what you’re using to ensure it will get the job done smoothly from start to finish.
 So with that in mind, what is vinyl exactly?

 Polyvinyl chloride (PVC) is a popular substance used in creating and clothing production, plumbing, flooring, and various other home items and components.
 Colored craft vinyl sheets are also famous for a range of creative projects, and vinyl tablecloths are frequently repurposed into handbags and tote bags.